philippe-guerit/claude-desktop-memory-bank/memory_bank_server/prompt_templates/default_custom_instruction.md

 ### Technical Debates
 When alternatives are discussed, EXECUTE:
-- CALL update-context WITH system_patterns to capture all options considered
+- CALL bulk-update-context WITH {"system_patterns": content}
 - Document final decision and rationale
 - Note constraints that influenced decision